KitKatNaomi/Neocity-View-Counter/README.md

 python main.py
 ```

-Note: You can edit the batch file to change the images color
+Note: You can edit the batch file to change the counters text and bg color